Guide Baldur's Gate 3 Class Tier List and Guide

 Eldritch Knights add spell casting to the Fighter base class.
 They learn two cantrips and up to four spells by level 4.
 Three of those four spells must be in the abjuration or evocation schools.
 At level 4 they have three first level spell casts per long rest.
 Their spell casting modifier is intelligence.

 The problem with this feature is that there are not enough spells in the early access to support it.
 In patch 4 there are six evocation or abjuration spells they can choose from.
 They are Burning Hands, Magic Missile, Mage Armor, Protection from Evil and Good, Thunderwave, and Witch Bolt.
 None of them synergize well with the Fighter base class.
 The cantrip selection does not fare much better.
-For the one spell you get that isn’t restricted there are two interesting choices: Jump and Sleep.
-Both are good spells, you will use them often, but they are not enough to compete with Riposte.
+For the one spell you get that isn’t restricted there are three interesting choices: Jump, Sleep, and Tasha's Hideous Laughter.
+All three are good spells, you will use them often, but they are not enough to compete with Riposte or Menacing Strike.

 - Hit Points: 1d10 progression